ryskit/amazon-cognito-identity-management-workshop/docs/03-iam-auth.md

 	![IAM WildRydes Auth Role Selction](./images/iam-wildrydes-role-selection.png)

-1. We want to grant permissions to this role explicitly so we will use an inline policy, which would be deleted with this role if it were ever to be deleted.

 1. Choose **Add inline policy** on the right-hand side to create a new inline policy associated to this IAM role.

 	![Add inline policy to WildRydes auth role](./images/iam-wildrydes-auth-role-add-inline-policy.png)